-Use the Montclair State University Social Media Policy to enhance and protect your personal and professional reputations when posting on Facebook, Instagram, LinkedIn, MySpace, Pinterest, Twitter, YouTube and other interactive social media platforms.
+Use the Montclair State University Social Media Policy to enhance and protect your personal and professional reputations when posting on Facebook, Instagram, LinkedIn, MySpace, Pinterest, TikTok, Twitter, YouTube and other interactive social media platforms.

 By following social media best practices, you can establish appropriate personal and professional online presences.
 Follow our general guidelines when posting information on behalf of the University.

 Make a plan for official online University sites

 Define your audiences, messages, goals and staffing needs before launching a Montclair State social media site.

 Protect confidential and proprietary University information